 The two-day conference was the first large conference / dialogue organized by the monastery.
 All of the speakers were in-house, monks at the monastery.
 The twenty speakers were Buddhist philosophy students and scholars, 16 to 30 years old.
 Most were in their mid-20s.
 The entire monastery attended, over 250 monks, except for the youngest kids under 8 years old.

 Lama Tsongkapa’s biography framed the conference.
 The conference presentations were developed in a novel and participatory structure.
 Two months of preparation and group work supported the conference, and supported new ways of learning Buddhism together.
 Twenty groups, of about 10 people per group, worked together to develop a paper.
 Each group covered a portion of Tsongkapa’s life and also covered related philosophical concepts.
 Nearly the entire monastery was involved in the preparation.
-After debate class in the evening they met with their group, sometimes they met on days off.
+Monks met with their groups after debate class in the evenings.
+Sometimes they met on days off.
 Each group identified one person from their group to deliver the 10 minute presentation and be the first responder for the 10 minute question and answer period that followed.

 The conference was announced as: “In honor of the 600th Anniversary of Great Lama Tsongkhapa’s Parinirvana, our Zongchoe Science Center has organized a two-day conference on philosophical teachings based on the perfection of wisdom (paramita) and on various philosophical subjects.
 Dated September 25 and 26, 2019.”